cloudmesh-community/book/chapters/doc/piazza.md

   Folder       Description
   ------------ --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  logistics    Any question and discussion related to the logistics of the course lectures     Any question and discussion related to the lectures. p            Any question and discussion related to paper. p1           Any question and discussion related to paper 1. p2           Any question and discussion related to paper 2. t            Any question and discussion related to tutorial.
-  t1           Any question and discussion related to tutorial 1. t2           Any question and discussion related to tutorial 2. project      Any question and discussion related to iot projects. term-paper   Any question and discussion related to the term project. python       Any question and discussion related to python. pi           Any question and discussion related to the Raspberry Pi 3.
-We are not using older Raspberry Pi's and therefore can not comment to them.
-  8266         Any question and discussion related to the esp8266. bio          A homework folder in which you only publish your bio.
+  logistics    Any question and discussion related to the logistics of the course. lectures     Any question and discussion related to the lectures. project      Any question and discussion related to the project. chapter      Any question and discussion related to the chapter assignment tutorial     Any question and discussion related to the tutorial assignment. python       Any question and discussion related to python. pi           Any question and discussion related to the Raspberry Pi 3.
+We are not using older Raspberry Pi's and therefore can not comment to them. bio          A homework folder in which you only publish your bio.
 The bio needs to be published as a *note*.
 This assignment also serves us to see if you are in piazza.
 Please do this assignment ASSAP.
 You need to post a formal bio.
 See the many great examples in the folder. help         If you need help and none of the other folders fits, please use this folder.
 If information from here will result into new Web page content it will be added and marked into the folder *resolved*.
 See the *resolved* folder for more detail. resolved     Sometimes we move some general help messages to the resolved folder in case the help message results into information that is posted on our class Web page.
 We than will add a link to where in the class Web page this question was answered.
 The TAs will aggressively try to put information into the Web page.